AlexandrParkhomenko/FreeCAD/src/zipios++/readme.md

    If you are aware of any other platforms that Zipios++ works on, please let me know (thomass@deltadata.dk).

-   \subsection zipfiles Zip file access
+   Zip file access

-   The two most important classes are \ref zipfile_anchor "ZipFile" and
+   The two most important classes are
+   - zipfile_anchor "ZipFile" and
-   \ref ZipInputStream_anchor "ZipInputStream".
+   - ZipInputStream_anchor "ZipInputStream".
 ZipInputStream is an istream for reading zipfiles.
 It can be instantiated directly, without the use of ZipFile.
 A new ZipInputStream reads from the first entry, and the user can skip to the next entry by calling
-   \ref ZipInputStream_getnextentry_anchor "ZipInputStream::getNextEntry()".
+   - ZipInputStream_getnextentry_anchor "ZipInputStream::getNextEntry()".

    ZipFile scans the central directory of a zipfile and provides an interface to access that directory.
-The user may search for entries with a particular filename using \ref fcoll_getentry_anchor "ZipFile::getEntry()", or simply get the complete list of entries with \ref fcoll_entries_anchor "ZipFile::entries()".
-To get an istream (ZipInputStream) to a particular entry simply use
+The user may search for entries with a particular filename using
+   - fcoll_getentry_anchor "ZipFile::getEntry()",
+   or simply get the complete list of entries with
+   - fcoll_entries_anchor "ZipFile::entries()".
+To get an
+   istream (ZipInputStream) to a particular entry simply use
-   \ref fcoll_getinputstream "ZipFile::getInputStream()".
+   - fcoll_getinputstream "ZipFile::getInputStream()".

    "example_zip.cpp" demonstrates the central elements of Zipios++.

    A Zip file appended to another file, e.g. a binary program, with the program "appendzip", can be read with
-   \ref zipfile_openembeddedzipfile "ZipFile::openEmbeddedZipFile()".
+   - zipfile_openembeddedzipfile "ZipFile::openEmbeddedZipFile()".

-   \subsection filecollections FileCollections
+   FileCollections

    A ZipFile is actually just a special kind of
-   \ref fcoll_anchor "FileCollection" that obtains its entries from a .zip Zip archive.
-Zipios++ also implements a \ref dircol_anchor "DirectoryCollection" that obtains its entries from a specified directory, and a \ref collcoll_anchor "CollectionCollection" that obtains its entries from other collections.
+   - fcoll_anchor "FileCollection" that
+   obtains its entries from a .zip Zip archive.
+Zipios++ also implements a
+   - dircol_anchor "DirectoryCollection" that obtains its entries from a specified directory, and a \ref collcoll_anchor "CollectionCollection" that obtains its entries from other collections.
 Using a single CollectionCollection any number of